The Advantages of Being Dyslexic

 Dyslexia and the Brain

-The continuing research into brain physiology and the connection to dyslexia is providing more answers in order to understand what dyslexia is, how we can diagnose it, how it is related to language and to reading, and the remediation that works.
+The continuing research into brain physiology and the connection to dyslexia is providing more answers in order to understand what dyslexia is, common characteristics of dyslexia, how we can diagnose it, how it is related to language and to reading, and the remediation that works.
 Dyslexia is related to the susceptibility of some genes to develop differently during fetal development which is the biological condition of dyslexia.
 Children with dyslexia often show symptoms of other neurobiological conditions, including ADHD.
-The use of cutting edge technology, including fMRI’s and scans, helps identify the genetic markers of dyslexia and gives us the opportunity for earlier interventions.
-Dyslexia is not related [...]
+The use of cutting edge technology, including fMRI’s and scans, helps identify the genetic markers of dyslexia and gives us the opportunity for earlier [...]

 What is Dyslexia?
 Characteristics and Signs

 Shane is a very bright fourth grader who has a strong vocabulary and enjoys when his parents read to him.
 He is creative, artistic, and loves to build complicated structures with Legos.
 Mathematics comes easily to him, particularly geometry.
-He loves social studies and science particularly when it involves hands-on activities, but Shane struggles to read and spell basic words.
+He loves social studies and science, particularly when it involves hands-on activities, but Shane struggles to read and spell basic words.
 Shane has dyslexia.
-October is National Dyslexia Awareness Month and since at least 1 in 10 people has symptoms of dyslexia, it’s important to know the facts.
-Let’s start out with the official definition and then unpack the meaning.
-The International [...]
+October is National Dyslexia Awareness Month and since at least 1 in 10 people has symptoms of dyslexia, it’s important to know the facts. [expand title=" "]Proudly providing tutoring services to students throughout the United States, including [...]

 Special Ed in Private Schools: What Parents Need to Know